FatiTab-Dev/aurora-store-bootstrap/README.md

 ## 👨‍💻 Author

-Created as a **Bootstrap learning project**.
+Created as a **learning project**.
-Made with ❤️ using Bootstrap  with jQuery by  **FatiTab-Dev**
+Made with ❤️ using Bootstrap  with jQuery ,Sass by  **FatiTab-Dev**